apache/synapse/java/src/main/release/README.txt

 For Synapse mediation samples please see the Synapse_Quickstart.html, Synapse_Samples.html and Synapse_Samples_Setup.html

-For more information on the Synapse Configuration language syntax and useage refer to Synapse_Configuration_Language.html
+For more information on the Synapse Configuration language syntax and usage refer to Synapse_Configuration_Language.html

 -------------------